openssl/openssl/NOTES-WINDOWS.md

     <https://docs.microsoft.com/cpp/build/building-on-the-command-line>

- 5. From the root of the OpenSSL source directory enter perl Configure VC-WIN32    if you want 32-bit OpenSSL or perl Configure VC-WIN64A   if you want 64-bit OpenSSL or perl Configure             to let Configure figure out the platform
+ 5. From the root of the OpenSSL source directory enter perl Configure VC-WIN32     if you want 32-bit OpenSSL or perl Configure VC-WIN64A    if you want 64-bit OpenSSL or perl Configure              to let Configure figure out the x86/x64 platform or perl Configure VC-WIN64-ARM if you want Windows on Arm (win-arm64) OpenSSL

  6. nmake